 You’ll have homework every single day…and it ain’t easy.
 All assignments are cumulative and ultimately lead up to a final project (unique to each student) that is the crown of your portfolio.
 If that doesn’t keep you busy enough, we start sending you real, paid freelance work.
 You’ll have access to the space 24 hours a day, just in case you need to burn some midnight oil.

 That being said, you’ll leave our class with a toolbox of skills that will set you far apart from other junior-level mobile devs.
-You’ll cover an incredible amount of ground in 3 months, learning everything below and then some.
-Some topics like Core Libraries will take weeks to cover, and others like Objects and Classes will be taught in just a few lectures.
+You’ll cover an incredible amount of ground in 3 months, from foundational concepts to complex frameworks.
+Some topics like Core Libraries will take weeks to cover, while others like Objects and Classes will be taught in just a few lectures.
+Each instructor and class stays agile so that the curriculum can adapt as tools and languages evolve, but we ensure that each student graduates with the same core skillset.

 No matter your learning pace, we keep our class sizes small so that we can spend individual time with each student and make sure no one falls behind.